The 2L1S/1L2S Degeneracy for Two Microlensing Planet Candidates Discovered by the KMTNet Survey in 2017: Conclusion

 \mbox{}

 \acknowledgments This research has made use of the KMTNet system operated by the Korea Astronomy and Space Science Institute (KASI) and the data were obtained at three host sites of CTIO in Chile, SAAO in South Africa, and SSO in Australia.
 Work by IGS and AG was supported by JPL grant 1500811.
 AG acknowledges the support from NSF grant AST-1516842.
 AG received support from the European Research Council under the European Unions Seventh Framework Programme (FP 7) ERC Grant Agreement n.
 [321035].
 Work by CH was supported by the grant (2017R1A4A1015178) of National Research Foundation of Korea.
 This research uses data obtained through the Telescope Access Program (TAP), which has been funded by the National Astronomical Observatories, Chinese Academy of Sciences, and the Special Fund for Astronomy from the Ministry of Finance.
 Work by MTP was partially supported by NASA grants NNX16AC62G and NNG16PJ32C.
-Work by WZ and PF was supported by Canada¿France¿Hawaii Telescope (CFHT).
+Work by WZ and PF was supported by Canada-France-Hawaii Telescope (CFHT).
+The MOA project is supported by JSPS KAKENHI Grant Number JSPS24253004, JSPS26247023, JSPS23340064, JSPS15H00781, and JP16H06287.